jmmarco/task-tracker/README.md

 Styling has been handled by using Tailwind CSS.
 The utility-first approach of Tailwind CSS allowed me to quickly style the components.
 The `tailwind.config.js` file was also updated to include additional configurations for the project.
 The HeadlessUI library was employed for managing transitions, as it enables the addition of enter/leave transitions to conditionally rendered elements.
 Since the project didn't contain a lot of icons I decided to not include a separate icon library and instead opted to create custom icon components from the SVG code provided in the original Figma design.
+The design files didn't include any specific details regarding the focus state of the checkboxes, so I decided to use a ring with the same green color as the checkbox to indicate the focus state.

+### Accessibility

+Semantic elements were used to build the structure of the application as well as in custom components.
+Efforts were made to includes ARIA attributes on non-semantic elements to improve the user experience for screen readers.